Skip to main content

 Year 10

-• Spring term 3 = Building upon knowledge from KS3, of the stored program concept, pupils will fully investigate the Von Neumann architecture to include the FDE cycle, registers inside the CPU and how buses are used in the cycle.
-Pupils will learn how the different types of secondary storage devices function within a computer system.
+• Autumn term 2 = Building upon knowledge from KS3, of the stored program concept, pupils will fully investigate the Von Neumann architecture to include the FDE cycle, registers inside the CPU and how buses are used in the cycle.
+Programming skills will be further reinforced to include selection techniques in python and code readability.

-• Spring term 4 = Pupils will be introduced to the purpose of operating systems and utility software as well as their functions.
+• Summer term 1 = Pupils will extend their knowledge of data representation to include more complex elements of how sound is created and stored on a computer system.
+Pupils will be introduced to the purpose of operating systems and utility software as well as their functions.
 Programming skills will introduce techniques for programming linear searches in one and two dimensions.
+Additionally, pupils will continue to develop their programming skills through a sequence of targeted challenges which will reflect the style of examination questions where possible..

-• Summer term 2 = Developing on knowledge from Key Stage 3 pupils will obtain a deeper understanding of network types to include LAN, WAN, Wired and Wireless as well as key topologies.
+• Summer term 2 = In addition to learning how different search and sort techniques are used, pupils will review content for the academic year in preparation for internal examinations.
 Pupils will continue to strengthen their programming understanding when using the python turtle module, to reinforce their understanding and use of the computational thinking core constructs.

 Year 11

-• Autumn term 1 = Pupils will deepen their knowledge and understanding of how the internet works in the wider world.
-This will include the concept of Internet of Things and the TCP/IP set of protocols.
+• Autumn term 2 = Pupils will develop and apply their knowledge of programming to identify and explain the need for and benefits of high and low level languages.
+Additionally, pupils will apply previously acquired knowledge to consider the impact of computing technology on our environment and the world we live in.
 Pupils will grow their programming ability by gaining the knowledge of Subprograms and their benefits.
 Furthermore pupils will continue to apply their understanding of data types and storage locations in the form of local and global variables.
-Finally, pupils will apply their knowledge of programming to external libraries in python to develop their problem solving techniques.

-• Spring term 3 = Pupils will extend their knowledge of data representation to include more complex elements of how bitmap images and sound are created and stored on a computer system.
+• Spring term 3 = Pupils will apply their computational knowledge and understanding to consider and debate the associated benefits and risks of Artificial Intelligence in our world, and future technologies.
+Again, pupils will consider real-world issues concerning privacy, computer misuse and the laws governing such issues.
 Pupils produce highly efficient and well thought out programmed solutions, with a particular focus of string manipulation and formatting techniques.

-• Spring term 4 = Pupils will apply their computational knowledge and understanding to consider and debate the associated benefits and risks of Artificial Intelligence in our world, and future technologies.
-Again, pupils will consider real-world issues concerning privacy, computer misuse and the laws governing such issues.
-It is at this point, pupils will continue to deepen their programming skills in the form of two dimensional data structure, and complex program solutions using all of the core constructs learnt to date.
+• Spring term 4 = It is at this point, the content of the course should be complete and pupils will revisit and reinforce topics based on the needs of the group and any identified knowledge gaps.
+Pupils will continue to deepen their programming skills in the form of two dimensional data structure, and complex program solutions using all of the core constructs learnt to date.

 • Summer term 1 = Pupils will apply their knowledge and understanding of Computer Science through a range of problem solving activities addressing all key concepts of the curriculum.